sonnhfit/SonAgent/docs/source/index.md

 The Digital Consciousness Backup Agent is an autonomous system designed to safeguard your digital consciousness on the internet using Large Language Models (LLMs).
 As we navigate the vast landscape of the digital realm, preserving and securing our digital consciousness becomes paramount.
 This project employs advanced techniques to ensure the protection and backup of your digital self.

 **🚀 Features**
 *	  🙋‍♂️ Learning with Human Feedback
 *	  🧠  Belief-Based Thinking with Large Language Models (LLMs)
-..	🗃️Autonomous Operation
+*     🗃️ Autonomous Operation
-..	🔗 Secure Backup
+*   	🔗 Secure Backup
-..	🔌 Self-Repairing source code
+*   	🔌 Self-Repairing source code

 **Quickstart**
 1. Get an OpenAI API Key(opens in a new tab)